-- Profile their work in the office of undergraduate research publications (Newsletter for Undergraduate Research, Facebook page, etc.)
+- Profile their work in the Undergraduate Research Program publications (Newsletter for Undergraduate Research, Facebook page)

 The awardee must include mention of sponsorship of the project by the AUC in all news releases, both internal and external, and other media contacts.
-All publications by or about the project, including brochures, announcements, flyers, manuals, reports etc., must mention AUC as the sponsor.
+All publications by or about the project, including brochures, announcements, flyers, manuals, reports, must mention AUC as the sponsor.

-The office of undergraduate research, also, has the right to report on awarded projects, and publish student names, departments, faculty advisor names, grant amounts, and summaries of research/creativity projects on the program website, social media pages, annual reports, news channels, and any other relevant publications.
+The undergraduate research program, also, has the right to report on awarded projects, and publish student names, departments, faculty advisor names, grant amounts, and summaries of research/creativity projects on the program website, social media pages, annual reports, news channels, and any other relevant publications.